 20 Now to Him who is able to do far more abundantly beyond all that we ask or think, according to the power that works within us, 21 to Him be the glory in the church and in Christ Jesus to all generations forever and ever.
 Amen.

 God is getting glory through the church, all through history.
-The early centuries of Christianity has more Biblical churches until around 553 AD, when they started adding extra Biblical dogmas to the faith.
-(Some other minor problems started earlier and slowly developed).
+Notice the phrase “in the church” and “to all generations”.
+The early centuries of Christianity had more Biblical churches until around 553 AD (The Perpetual Virginity of Mary dogma), when they started adding extra Biblical dogmas to the faith.
+(Some other minor problems started earlier and slowly developed, like the mono-episcopate, baptismal regeneration, priests as a NT office, and ideas of sacrifice at the Lord’s Supper / Eucharist celebration).
 But the big era of dogmatic man-made doctrines and traditions of man was from 600-1517 AD.
-At the Protestant Reformation, when the Roman Catholic refused to listen to men like Gottschalk, Jensen, Plaise Pascal, Wycliffe, Hus, Luther, Zwingli, and Calvin; and when the Roman Catholic Church condemned the doctrine of justification by faith alone at the Council of Trent (1545-1563), the true churches were then in the Reformation theology churches.
-Churches before the Reformation were not completely apostate, but they were full of corruption and false practices. (over-exalting of Mary; Purgatory; adding works to justification; indulgences; priests as a special NT office; priestly ex opere operato powers; infant baptismal regeneration; Transubstantiation, praying to icons and statues, Marian dogmas of 553, 1854, and 1950, and the Papal doctrines and infallibility dogma (1870).
+At the Protestant Reformation, after the Roman Catholic refused to listen to men earlier than the Reformation, like Gottschalk, Jensen, Plaise Pascal, Wycliffe, Hus; then at the Reformation itself – it refused to listen to men like Martin Luther, Zwingli, and John Calvin; and when the Roman Catholic Church condemned the doctrine of justification by faith alone at the Council of Trent (1545-1563), then the RCC became apostate and the true churches were then in the Reformation theology churches.
+Churches before the Reformation were not completely apostate, but they were full of corruption and false practices. (over-exalting of Mary; Purgatory; adding works to justification; indulgences; priests as a special NT office; priestly ex opere operato powers; infant baptismal regeneration; Transubstantiation, praying to icons and statues, Marian dogmas of 553, – the Roman Catholic Church became apostate at the Council of Trent (1545-1563), because it knowingly condemned the doctrine of justification by faith alone, apart from the merit or pre-conditions of works.
+Then later, they still continued to add man-made dogmas such as the Immaculate Conception of Mary in 1854, and the 1950 dogma of Mary’s Bodily Assumption into heaven, and the Papal doctrines and infallibility dogma of 1870.

 Acts 13:1-4 – summary: “When a local Biblical church sends missionaries, the Holy Spirit sends them.”